dturrina/votesmanager/DEV_GUIDELINES.md

 Installing
 Again, without a preconfigured environment, it is enough for the user to upload the APK file (the main result of Android application building) on the selected device, and double-click... better, tap the file icon.
 Auto-install should begin, and at the end of the process you will be able to open and run the application.
 *Remember to provide permissions to install application coming from "unknown sources" - i.e., not coming from Play Store.
 We're not ready for a full publishing yet, and we will only provide stable versions.
-Testers will have to manually download the APK from [download page](link here).*
+Testers will have to manually download the APK from download page (when it will be provided).*

 Running
 In the very first release, the application is only capable of summing some marks for some competitors.